 Fossils provide ghostly proof of drifting continents, of endless life lost, of deepest time and the interconnectedness of

-all things.
-That we are able to perceive the significance of this,
+That we are able to perceive the humbling significance of this,

 that we can sense a glimmer of lost worlds and vanished lives, that in the

-dark eternity that is the multiverse our bodies are blissfully blessed by
+four dimensional eternity of this holographic universe our bodies are blissfully blessed by

 light with shadows falling all around: this is the wildest magic of all.